 Houseplants That Perfectly Complement the Special and Rare Urban Jungle Plant Trend

-An urban jungle pretty much means what it says — a jungle in an urban (city) environment instead of somewhere out there in nature.
+An urban jungle pretty much means what it says.
+It is a jungle in an urban (city) environment instead of somewhere out there in nature.
 The need to be more environmentally conscious and connected to nature has been growing right along with the sales of houseplants and the plant trends you'll see all over your social feeds.

-From large plant-filled hanging baskets, exotic flowers, and even trees - it's all allowed, as long as you bring a little bit of nature back into your home.
-Scroll down to see special and rare houseplants that are perfect for this urban jungle trend so you can get started on (or continue) making the world and our lives a little greener.
+From large plant-filled hanging baskets, exotic flowers, and even trees, it is all allowed, as long as you bring a little bit of nature back into your home.
+So here are some special and rare houseplants perfect for this urban jungle trend so you can get started on (or continue) making the world and your life a little greener.

 1. Alocasia Portadora (Elephant Ear or Giant Taro)